 The Standard Instagram Strategy

 First, let me ease your worries and share that if you stick with the standard approach to your Instagram marketing, you can still be successful.
 Don’t let all these additional Instagram features overwhelm you or discourage you from doing what you’ve always done on the platform before these features were ever invented.
-Make sure to focus on creating as good of media content as you can (remember, a smartphone with good lighting and smart photo composition structure (like the Rule of 3rds!) is all you need!), stay consistent with your posting schedule and engagement, and always research your hashtags, and you can grow.
+Make sure to focus on creating as good of media content as you can (remember, a smartphone with good lighting and smart photo composition structure (like the Rule of 3rds!) is all you need!), stay consistent with your posting schedule and engagement, replace your one bio link with a Linktree link to be able to direct people to more places on your site, and always research your hashtags, and you can grow.
 In fact, this is the Instagram strategy approach we’ve taken with one of our Instagram clients, and she’s been happy with her inbound leads it’s generating.

-Also, if you want to up-level your standard Instagram strategy approach, you can easily share others’ Instagram Stories that you are tagged in, to your Story (one brand we manage manufactures a consumer-based product and is frequently tagged in customer Stories).
-You also could make a point to create images or photos to build 2 or 3 specific Highlights, in order to have those Highlights displayed on your profile when an Instagram user visits it.
+Also, if you want to up-level your standard Instagram strategy approach, you can easily share others’ Instagram Stories that you are tagged in, to your Stories (one brand we manage manufactures a consumer-based product and is frequently tagged in customer Stories).
+You can share your Instagram feed posts to your Stories (by tapping the paper airplane icon you see just beneath your published posts, and to the right of the Heart and Comment Bubble icons.
+You also could make a point to create graphics or take photos to build 2 or 3 specific Highlights, in order to have those Highlights displayed on your profile when an Instagram user visits it.
 You wouldn’t need to make Instagram Highlights a regular part of your Instagram strategy, but just create what you need in order to be able to showcase your business and what you sell through Highlights in your profile.

 The Advanced Instagram Strategy

 If you are committed to producing the quantity of photo, image, and video content needed to implement all of Instagram’s current feature list, then the IG sky is the limit!
 You’ll likely want to find a graphic design program that offers easy image resizing for the Instagram feed and Stories, plus templates to build beautiful Highlights for your Instagram account.
-You’ll also need to have a more involved set of processes to ensure you make the most of every photo, image, and video produced by you.
-Many of these Instagram features are interconnected.
+You’ll need to develop a video strategy that incorporates Instagram Live, Stories, and IGTV.
+You’ll also need to have a more involved set of processes to ensure you make the most of every photo, image, and video produced by you (on Instagram and on other social media platforms).

 - To become an Instagram Highlight, it needs to first be a Story